 Intercollegiate Athletics

-Northwestern Oklahoma State University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NAIA Division I classification.
+Northwestern Oklahoma State University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division II with football classification.
 The most popular sports played are listed below:

 - Baseball (367)